AnarDocs/LibSocWiki/pages/Amish.md

 ### Gender and Marriage

 Amish culture is fairly patriarchal.
-The man is the [head of the family](Patriarchy "wikilink") and responsible for all the heavier farm work; the woman follows his leadership in major decisions and is responsible for child-raising, cooking, cleaning, washing, and housekeeping.
+The man is the [head of the family](Patriarchy.md "wikilink") and responsible for all the heavier farm work; the woman follows his leadership in major decisions and is responsible for child-raising, cooking, cleaning, washing, and housekeeping.
 Their relationship is more one of mutual respect than